PetrGlad/emmate/README.md

 - [ ] (workflow) Recording events from the input sequencer (should probably use copy-paste to/from another track for overdubs for now).
 - [ ] (workflow) "Flight recorder", always record what is coming from the MIDI controller into a separate file or track.
+      Although not integrated, `midi-blackbox` project can be used as a partial solution.
 - [ ] (improvement) Ensure changes are visible even when zoomed out (the events may be less than 1 pixel in size to be visible as is).
 - [x] (bug) Tape delete does not stitch CC line properly (leaves unmatched events).